Investing for retirement: ‘It doesn't have to just be stocks,’ expert says

 Other income streams

-There are a myriad of channels you may have to tap for retirement income from a traditional pension to your employer-provided retirement plan, such as a 401(k), to income-producing real estate properties or a small business you own.
+There are myriad channels you may have to tap for retirement income from a traditional pension to your employer-provided retirement plan, such as a 401(k), to income-producing real estate properties or a small business you own.
 Whatever that may be, it's something that folks should start considering and more importantly planning for.

 While rental properties could be part of your retirement plan, many retirees don’t want the hassles of managing that kind of investment.